 When you floss, your gums might bleed.
 As you can imagine, the PFC’s have pretty much immediate access to your blood stream.
 So, let’s look at some better options.

 I think it’s most important to have a consistent routine down.
 Here’s a glance into my oral care routine which includes tooth powder, a sustainable flosser, and mouthwash.
 Healthy teeth are a vital part of well-being.

-I personally, brush twice a day with this toothpowder.
+I personally brush twice a day with this toothpowder.
 I worked on that recipe with a dentist to make sure that I wasn’t going to harm my teeth.
-I don’t know about you, but the last thing I want is to ruin my enamel.
+The last thing I want is to ruin my enamel.
 Honestly, pairing it with using my reusable floss pick has been a game changer for me.

-Then I water pik every other day.
-I LOVE my water pik.
+Then I use my portable water pik every other day.
+I LOVE my reusable flosser water pik.
 I have a cordless one which makes it a breeze to use in the shower.
 My dentist personally recommends water piking over flossing.
 (Keep in mind, your dentist may have a different opinion and that’s okay!!!!!!)

-A water pik is an electronic water flosser.
+A water pik is an electronic reusable floss pick with water.
 It uses a powerful jet stream, much like you receive at the dentist.
-The one I have, has a setting that alternates between air and water.
-It’s considered 3 times as effective as standard dental floss.
+The one I have has a setting that alternates between air and water.

-As a bonus, if you have any dental hardware, water piking is amazing!
-I have a bar on my bottom teeth from when I had my braces removed, and haven’t been able to successfully clean it until the water pik came along.
+As a bonus, if you have any dental hardware, having a portable water pik is amazing!
+I have a bar on my bottom teeth from when I had my braces removed, and haven’t been able to successfully clean it until the reusable flosser water pik came along.

-Once or twice a week I use dental floss; because, I personally, don’t think you can be too careful.
-Thankfully there are a lot of options for plastic and PFC free floss.
+Once or twice a week I still use dental floss, because I personally don’t think you can be too careful.
+Thankfully, there are a lot of options for plastic and PFC free floss.

 But, this completely plastic-free floss takes the cake.
 The refills come in cellulose which is compostable.
 No more plastic packaging.
 Just the way I like it!
 Plus the floss container is actually pretty.

-Last but not least, I use this mouthwash regularly.
+Last, but not least, I use homemade mouthwash regularly.
 In fact, this study found that mouthwash delivers better results than conventional flossing.
 Albeit, I’m still a firm believer in using a little bit of everything for the most successful results.
 I like to pair the mouthwash with my reusable flosser, floss, and toothpowder for a super clean mouth.

 What does your zero waste/plastic free oral care routine look like?